PeterPlucinski/peterplucinski.github.io/_posts/2018-10-19-writing-to-google-sheets-using-node.md

 }
 ```

-4. You can place the sample code provided and run it using `node .` - when you do, you will be provided with a URL to click on in the command line.
+4. You can place the sample code provided in `index.js` and run it using `node .` - you will be provided with a URL to click on in the command line.
 Follow the URL and you will need to give permission for your script to interact with your Google Sheets project via the API.
-You will receive a token which you will need to past into your command line.
+You will receive a token which you will need to paste back into your command line.
 After this, the script will generate a `token.json` file in your project root.

-My `token.json` file is below (again, sensitive values have been altered):
+My `token.json` file is reproduced below (again, sensitive values have been altered):

 ```
 {